-In 2009, WMF provided support to conserve the Belvedere and its garden through the Robert W. Wilson Challenge to Conserve Our Heritage and Vinci.
-The project was completed in spring 2012 and resulted in improved structural stability, conserved interiors, and improved landscaping immediately around the building.
-The work encompassed the cleaning of the façade and the conservation of the stone balustrade, sculpture, and entrance stairs.
+In 2009, World Monuments Fund provided support to conserve the Belvedere and its garden through both the Robert W. Wilson Challenge to Conserve Our Heritage and Vinci.
+The project was completed in 2012 and resulted in improved structural stability, conserved interiors, and improved landscaping immediately around the building.
+The work encompassed cleaning the façade and conservation of the stone balustrade, sculpture, and entrance stairs.
 The interior has been fully restored and particular attention was given to the cleaning of paintings, the marble floor, and repairing bronze decorative features.

 The Pavilion looks out to a lake and stands next to a rocky hill.
 Its design is reminiscent of the famous gardens at Tivoli.
 Returning the Belvedere and its landscape to their original state provides the visitor with a greater understanding of the taste of the era and of Marie-Antoinette’s life at the Petit Trianon.